 - a.
-The applicant must submit a completed admissions application form and the required application fee. - b.
-The applicant must submit an official high school transcript or evidence of high school equivalency. - c.
+The applicant must submit a completed admissions application form and the required application fee. - The applicant must submit an official high school transcript or evidence of high school equivalency. - c.
 The applicant must submit an official transcript from each accredited college or university previously attended as well as course descriptions for each course for which transfer credit is requested. - d.
-The applicant must complete through AAMI the final 35 credits required for the AAMI associate degree. - e.
-Only those credits taken at AAMI are used in computing the student grade point average. - f.
+The applicant must submit an official transcript for the evaluation of transfer credit for military course work, training and experience assessed and issued credit by the American Council on Education (ACE) or the National College Credit Recommendation Service (CCRS). - e.
+The applicant must complete through AAMI the final 35 credits required for the AAMI associate degree. - f.
+Only those credits taken at AAMI are used in computing the student grade point average. - g.
 If the applicant has completed 60 college credits, an associate degree or a bachelor's degree, the entire General Education core (9 credits) will be waived.